1.1.C.250 Compensation affected payment

-Act reference: SSAct section 1064 Rate of age, disability support, wife pensions and CP (people who are not blind), section 1065 Rate of age and disability support pension (blind people), section 23(1)-'social security payment'
+Act reference: SSAct section 1064 Rate of age and disability support pensions and CP (people who are not blind), section 1065 Rate of age and disability support pension (blind people), section 23(1)-'social security payment'

 List of CAPs directly included in legislation

 The table below lists all CAPs and when they became a CAP.

 |Age pension (including blind)||20/03/1997||Provisional commencement day or start day rather than date of claim.|